TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 I can continue to run versioning locally or set up a GitHub [manual workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) with form inputs that let you choose how new versions should be generated.

-I decided that automating versioning isn't worth it.
+I decided that running versioning as a manual GitHub workflow isn't worth it.
 It's simpler and more flexible to continue versioning on my machine then use the push of that commit to trigger publish.

 # NPM Automation Token